SAN DIEGO PATERNITY CASE LAWYER: EXPERT LEGAL HELP

 Why is it Important to Establish Paternity?

-Establishing paternity is important because it legally determines who the father of a child is.
+Establishing paternity is important because it legally determines who the father of a child is under the California Family Code.
 This helps to provide the child with important benefits such as health insurance, inheritance rights, and access to family medical history.
 It also gives the father a legal right to be involved in the child’s life, including making decisions about the child’s education and welfare.
 Establishing paternity also helps to ensure that child support payments are made, which helps to provide for the financial needs of the child.
-Overall, establishing paternity helps to create a stable and secure environment for the child and protects their rights.

 How Long Does a Father Have to Establish Paternity in CA?